The Dark Supernatural History Of The Nephilim

-1. The world you experience was created by an all–powerful God;
+The world you experience was created by an all–powerful God.

 All of this leads us to how humanity got into a mess of cosmic proportions.
 Thus, the serpent was not a member of the animal kingdom.
-Furthermore, when the New Testament refer to the serpent, it’s really referring to a supernatural entity, not a mere member of the animal kingdom [2 Corinthians 11:3, 14; 1 Thessalonians 3:5].
-Here’s the context:
+Furthermore, when the New Testament refers to the serpent, it is really referring to a supernatural entity, not a mere member of the animal kingdom [2 Corinthians 11:3, 14; 1 Thessalonians 3:5].
+Here is the extensive context:

 Tertullian [2nd century] likewise states: “If you turn to the prophecy of Ezekiel, you will at once perceive that this angel was both by creation good and by choice corrupt.
 For he speaks of the devil there in the person of the prince of Tyre.”